Grade Level: 11 (9-12)

 - e is irrational, and as such its value cannot be given exactly as a finite or eventually repeating decimal.
 The numerical value of e truncated to 20 decimal places is: 2.71828 18284 59045 23536.

-- Linear Regression of BMD Scanners - Students complete an exercise showing logarithmic relationships and how to find the linear regression of data that does not seem linear upon initial examination.
+- Linear Regression of Bone Mineral Density Scanners - Students complete an exercise showing logarithmic relationships and how to find the linear regression of data that does not seem linear upon initial examination.
 They relate the number of BMD scanners to time.

 Practice Problems: Assign students the practice problems.
 Grade their answers to assess the learning objectives.